 Ögödei's internal policy differed remarkably from that of his father.
 From the beginning he made use of advisors that had already worked for the Jin empire, like Yelü Chucai 耶律楚材 (1190-1244), who suggested to create a Central Secretariat.
 The supreme judge Šigi Qutuqu (Shiqi Hutuhu 失吉忽禿忽, d.
 1250) initiated the first household register in the north China domains in order to have a base for tax registers.
 In 1234, Ögödei promulgated a series of civilian and military laws, and in 1236 decreed the issuing of paper money.
 The large empire was administered with the help of a network of courier stations (jamči, Chinese yizhan 驛站).

 In December 1241, Ögödei died, and the Mongol armies in the west immediately withdrew.
 The regency was taken over by the Great Khan's widow Töregene Qatun (regent 1242-1246) because the oldest son of Činggis Qaɣan, Batu, relinquished his right of succession.
 During the regency of Töregene, the prince of Novgorod, Alexandr Nevskij (1221-1263), visited the Mongolian court in Sarai on the Volga, and delivered tributes.
 In 1244, military campaigns against the Song empire were resumed.
-Rivalries at the court, the growing independence of Batu in Sarai, and missing success in the war against Song China urged the Qatun (female form of qaɣan) to convoke the quriltai in 1246, during which her son Güyük was invested as the new Great Khan.
+Rivalries at the court, the growing independence of Batu in Sarai, and success in the war against Song China staying away urged the Qatun (female form of qaɣan) to convoke the quriltai in 1246, during which her son Güyük was invested as the new Great Khan.

 Ögödei's courier stations were an important instrument for the cultural and diplomatic traffic that flourished during the 13th century on the Eurasian continent.
 Pope Innocent IV (papacy 1243-1254) hoped to use diplomatic ties with the Mongols not just to fight against the Eastern Church in Russia, but also to liberate Jerusalem from Muslim occupation.
 In 1245, he dispatched a diplomatic mission led by the Franciscan Friar Giovanni dal Piano del Carpine (c.
 1182-1252) which arrived at the Mongol court and attended the inthronisation of Güyük.
 Piano del Carpine was the first Western European who reported directly from the centre of the Mongolian empire.
-Yet the new Great Khan refused cooperation with the Pope - not of religious, but of political reasons.
+Yet the new Great Khan refused to cooperate with the Pope - not of religious, but of political reasons.

 The first interal quarrel among the Mongols occurred in 1247.
 Güyük was upset that his uncle Batu, residing far away in Sarai, acted like a deputy of the Great Khan instead of sending tributary missions from the Rus' principalities further on to Qara Qorum.
 Yet Güyük died on the long way to the west, and so no military clashes occurred.
 Batu therefore continued to act on his own behalf and established intensive diplomatic relations with the European states.
 He also proposed to have the next quriltai convene at Lake Alaköl in Central Asia (at the border between Kazakhstan and Xinjiang) rather than in "Mongolia".
 Regency was laid into the hands of Güyük's widow Oɣul Qaimiš Qatun (regent 1248-1251).
 She travelled to Central Asia, not without Güyük's two sons Naqu and Qoja, two possible candidates against the favourite of Batu and his brother Berke (Bie'erge 別兒哥, 1205?–1267), namely Möngke, a son of the youngest brother Tolui.
 With the help of Möngke's mother, Sorɣoɣtani Beqi (c.
 1190-1252), Möngke was elected Great Khan in 1251 during a quriltai at River Kerülen and was invested shortly after either in Qara Qorum or at the banks of River Onon.
 The Ögödei line had not been able to present a worthy candidate who would be supported by the majority of nobles and leaders.